sei-relativity/homework_submission_steps/readme.md

 *  You'll know you're on the right page if it says "forked from" in the upper left corner.

-* MAKE SURE YOU ARE WORKING ON YOUR OWN FORK BY CHECKING FOR **YOUR NAME** IN THE TOP LEFT CORNER.
+* MAKE SURE YOU ARE WORKING ON YOUR OWN FORK BY CHECKING FOR **Muhannad Alanazi** IN THE TOP LEFT CORNER.

 * Click the "clone button" in the top right to reveal the HTTPS key and copy it.